jacopotediosi/WebServersCommonConfigs/README.md

 ## Nginx config (/etc/nginx/ and /var/www/)
 We now talk about the **webserver nginx**.
 We'll configure it together with **PHP** and **MySQL**.

+If you want, instead of following our tips, you can **generate your own configs** with this powerful tool: https://nginxconfig.io/

 Our configs are **ideal for different virtualhosts on same machine**;
 they define some security stuffs like **supports for TLS 1.3 and 1.2 only**, **SSL stapling**, **server headers/banners hiding**, **X-XSS-Protection**, **X-Frame-Options**, **X-Content-Type-Options**, automatic redirect from **HTTP to HTTPS**, **HSTS**, etc.